seek-oss/seek-style-guide/README.md

 ## Less

-Before any of these building blocks can be used, first import the Less theme by reference.
+In any style sheet that depends on the style guide, first import the Less theme by reference.

 ```less
 @import (reference) "~seek-style-guide/theme";